-- 1) the α pin-test scheme (without rate coefficients) describing α -pinene autoxidation was input to autoCONSTRAINT and the reactions are interpreted.
-Optionally, the model reports the read-in reactions and how they are interpreted (see file "chem_interpretation.txt" in the SI). - 2) To mimic "experimental data", PyCHAM model (O'Meara et al., 2021) simulations were conducted in flow reactor mode (i.e., there is in- and outflux to the chamber, a characteristic residence time and losses by dilution).
-Details of the simulation setup can be found in the SI (section "PyCHAM inputs").
-The point in time for analysing the change in CIMS signal was chosen 6 hours after the start of the simulation.
+- 1. The α pin-test scheme (without rate coefficients) describing α -pinene autoxidation was inputted into autoCONSTRAINT, and the reactions are interpreted.
+Optionally, the model reports the read-in reactions and how they are interpreted (see the file "chem_interpretation.txt" in the Supplement). - 2.
+To mimic "experimental data", the PyCHAM model (O'Meara et al., 2021) simulations were conducted in flow reactor mode (i.e. there are inflows and outflows to the chamber, with characteristic residence times and losses by dilution).
+Details of the simulation setup can be found in the Supplement (section "PyCHAM inputs").
+The point in time for analysing the change in the CIMS signal was chosen 6 h after the start of the simulation.
 At this time, the chemical system can be approximated as being in a steady state.
-The PyCHAM model results, which include full information on the isomeric distribution were converted to high resolution CIMS data format (i.e., the data includes information on the atomic composition only and therefore isomers can not be distinguished) and provided as an input to autoCONSTRAINT.
-Additional (simulated) data used in the analysis describe the concentrations (and change rates) of species not part of the αpin-test scheme (see section 2.2 for more information).
+The Py-